-B. Timeliness of Report Not Jurisdictional; Continuance as Remedy

-Failure of the responsible County agency to timely issue the KCC 20.22.130 report does not void the examiner's jurisdiction, but it may be grounds for a continuance, if a party or interested person can demonstrate that the failure has resulted in prejudice to the movant that cannot be otherwise mitigated.
+B. Timeliness of Report Not Jurisdictional; Continuance as Remedy Failure of the responsible County agency to timely issue the KCC 20.22.130 report does not void the examiner's jurisdiction, but it may be grounds for a continuance, if a party or interested person can demonstrate that the failure has resulted in prejudice to the movant that cannot be otherwise mitigated.
 In the absence of extenuating circumstances, such a continuance shall not be longer than two weeks.
-In egregious circumstances, dismissal of a penalty proceeding may be warranted.
+In egregious circumstances, the examiner may apply the sanctions of IX.C.